-Managing the Derby Network Server remotely by using the servlet interface relative path /derbynet.
-See the documentation for your Application Server for instructions on how to install it.
+Managing the Derby Network Server remotely by using the servlet interface

 You can use the servlet interface to manage the Network Server remotely.
 To use the servlet interface, the servlet must be registered with an Application Server, and derby.system.home must be known to the Application Server.